mauroIstat/CsPro2Sql/README.md

 Within this configuration CsPro2Sql reads the CsPro-Dictionary from CsPro 7.0 database.
 It is also possible to specify a CsPro-Dictionary file:

 * `dictionary.filename`: the path to the CsPro-Dictionary file

+Optional properties are:

+* `multiple.answers`: list of items to be considered as a multiple answer (comma separated)
+* `ignore.items`: list of items to be ignored (comma separated)

 *Note: the source CsPro 7.0 database and the microdata MySQL could be the same*